RedShiftBio Strengthens Focus on Applications with New Hire

 Following the successful introduction of the AQS3pro, a protein characterization platform that allows users to ‘See Change in the secondary structure of proteins, the company is directing its focus to application development.
 Valerie Ivancic has joined the team as an Applications Scientist.
 She brings experience in the biophysical characterization of amyloid proteins and aggregation: key applications for many users of the Microfluidic Modulation Spectroscopy (MMS)-based AQS3pro.

 Ivancic was a beta-user of the AQS3pro while part of Professor Noel Lazo’s lab at Clark University.
 The Clark team looks at the biophysics of misfolding and self-assembly of proteins associated with diseases.
 Ivancic’s focus was on Type 2 diabetes and Alzheimer’s resulting from protein aggregation, where she worked with both amyloid proteins and small peptides.
 Following the trial of MMS as an alternative to circular dichroism (CD), a technique that is notoriously insensitive when looking at beta sheet-rich proteins, Ivancic decided to join the RedShiftBio team.

-If you would like to find out more about the AQS3pro then visit https://redshiftbio.com/mms, or to explore the applications for the instrument.
+If you would like to find out more about the AQS3pro visit our product page or explore the applications for the instrument.